 4. Malware Based Phishing

-Malware based phishing is when an attacker sends an email attachment or downloadable file that once clicked, will infect a computer with a virus, ransomware or other malicious programmes.
-This is exactly what happened in the infamous WannaCry attack that affected more than 200,000 victims in 150 countries after their computers were infected with the malicious software.
+Malware based phishing is when an attacker sends an email attachment or downloadable file that once clicked will infect a computer with a virus, ransomware or other malicious programs.
+This is exactly what happened in the infamous WannaCry attack that affected more than 200,000 victims in 150 countries after their computers were infected with malicious software.

 5. File Sharing Scams